Altair-Bueno/ubay/README.md

 # Ubay

-A web auction platform developed using Jakarta EE servlets
+A web auction platform using Jakarta EE servlets

 ## Build and deploy the application